 3. Interrupting you.

-As they are often preoccupied with power or success, real or imagined, huge success or small, those successful in life will brag, those not successful will blame those around them.
-In the beginning, it might be all about you, and this is just another of their manipulation tactics to get to know our likes, our dislikes so they can Mirror us, our insecurities so further down the line they can use all theses against us.
+As they are often preoccupied with power or success, real or imagined, huge success or small, those successful in life will brag, and those not successful will blame those around them.
+In the beginning, it might be all about you, and this is just another of their manipulation tactics to get to know our likes, our dislikes so they can Mirror us, get to know our insecurities so further down the line, they can use all theses against us.
 After The Idealisation Stage, suddenly, the conversations will most often be all about them; they often require excessive attention.
 They just love to be the centre of attention and talk all about themselves.
 They will have no interest in holding a two-way conversation, and if we try to get a word in and it contradicts or criticises the narcissist, they will ignore us, talk over us, raise their voice, or dismiss us.
-While people with ADHD and other mental health.
-Can find conversations interesting and interrupt people.
-The narcissist will intentionality interrupt us to bring the conversation straight back onto all about them.
+While people with ADHD and other mental health can find conversations interesting and interrupt people.
+The narcissist will intentionally interrupt us to bring the conversation straight back onto all about them.
 They believe they are correct, they are superior, and you should accept trust and believe in all that they say.

 Part of the disorder is they feel like they are superior and have to remain in control.
 So they do this by dominating conversations.
-They have no interest in Compromise, other people’s thoughts, feelings or views.
-To them, it’s my way, or I’ll make it my way.
+They have no interest in Compromise, other people’s thoughts, feelings or views are invalid to them.
+To a narcissist, it’s my way, or I’ll make it my way.
 They will monopolise most conversations.
 They will interrupt and bring it back onto them.
 They will discredit anything you do say and use it as evidence against you.
 They will take control, avoid talking about any genuine issues and avoid any accountability.

 How to disarm, if they keep taking you off-topic, bring it straight back to the original point, observe if they blame shift, provoke, talk over you or rage.
 Stop the conversation when they do, never react, only respond, and you only need to respond once.
 If they don’t want to listen, they’ll not.
 You do not need to respond if they take you off-topic as they’ve not responded to the situation at hand.